 Michaels, 48, loves hunting with his crossbow and says he’s in favor of legal, ethical hunting as long as folks are happy, getting outdoors and enjoying life.

-You recently were hunting in Africa.
+You recently were hunting in Africa (in 2013).
 How did that turn out?

 Man, that was a really great place with a lot of nice folks and everything under the sun as far as wildlife and scenery.
 We took a big group of people over there and had a really good time.
 Africa is such a game-rich environment.
 We really enjoyed it.